0xInfection/Awesome-WAF/README.md

 __11. Uninitialized Variables__
 - Uninitialized bash variables can evade bad regular expression based filters and pattern match.
-- Uninitialised variables have value null/they act like empty strings.
+- These have value equal to null/they act like empty strings.
 - Both bash and perl allow this kind of interpretations.

 > __BONUS:__ Variable names can have any number of random characters.
 I have represented them here as `$aaaaaa`, `$bbbbbb`, and so on.
 You can replace them with any number of random chars like `$ushdjah` and so on.  ;)